-If you and your spouse are getting divorced in Virginia, and disagree on one or more issues of your divorce, then you will have to go through the contested divorce process.
+If you or your spouse file for divorce in Virginia, and you disagree on one or more issues of your divorce, you may have to go through the contested divorce process.

 Essentially, this means that a judge will have to decide on the important matters of your divorce, such as the division of property or how much spousal support (also known as alimony) either spouse has to pay.

 The Virginia contested divorce process can last anywhere from several months to several